heimrichhannot/contao-list-bundle/docs/developers.md

-huh.list.list_update_complete | Is dispatched after the list was asynchronous updated through filter bundle. huh.list.ajax-pagination-loading | Is dispatched when ajax page loading is triggerd. huh.list.ajax-pagination-loaded | Is dispatched when ajax page loading finished.
+huh.list.list_update_complete | Is dispatched after the list was asynchronous updated through filter bundle. huh.list.ajax-pagination-loading | Is dispatched when ajax page loading is triggerd. huh.list.ajax-pagination-loaded | Is dispatched when ajax page loading finished. huh.list.modal_show | Is dispatched before a modal is opened and contains the modal element and the modal css id.

 ## Create custom list config element types